-Chapter 9: Configuring the HP 64751 Emulator Using the Configuration Interface
+Chapter 9: Configuring the Emulator Using the Configuration Interface

-Note Default configuration files are also supplied with the HP B1462 68332 C compiler.
+4 configuration file \$HP64000/inst/emul/64742A/default.EA provided with the HP 64742 emulator and HP 64743 68000 emulator Softkey Interface software. \$ HP64000/inst/emul/64746A/default.EA provided with the HP 64746 68302 emulator Softkey Interface software.
+Note Default configuration files are also supplied with the HP B3640 68000 family C compiler.
 You should copy the appropriate default configuration file for your memory configuration into your directory and name it default.EA .
-These files are located in directories: //usr/hp64000/env/hp64751 The file userconfig.EA is not supplied with the debugger.
-This file name refers to a configuration file that you may create and put in directory //usr/hp64000/inst/emul/64751A where <emul_dir> is:</emul_dir> 64751A for the HP 64751 emulator Examples The following examples show a few ways to load a configuration file: db68k -e test -C srwcfg.EA Run the debugger using emulator "test" and configuration file "srwcfg.EA" db68k -e m68340 Run the debugger using emulator "m68340" and use the default configuration file named "default.EA" in the current working directory.
-If "default.EA" does not exist in the current directory, the debugger searches for a default configuration file in the sequence described previously in this chapter, in the section titled "To Configure the Emulator".
-D ebugger E xecution E nvironment L oad_Config "mycnfig" Load the emulation configuration file "mycnfig.EA" (from within the debugger).
+These files are located in directory: \$HP64000/env/ <env_dir></env_dir> where <env_dir> is the product number of the emulator you are using.</env_dir> The file userconfig.EA is not supplied with the debugger.
+This file name refers to a configuration file that you may create and put in directory \$HP64000/inst/emul/64742A \$HP64000/inst/emul/64744A or \$HP64000/inst/emul/64746A.

+Examples The following examples show a few ways to load a configuration file: db68k -e test -C srwcfg.EA Run the debugger using emulator "test" and configuration file "srwcfg.EA" db68k -e m68000 Run the debugger using emulator "m68000" and use the default configuration file named "default.EA" in the current working directory.
+If "default.EA" does not exist in the current directory, the debugger searches for a default configuration file in the sequence previously described in this section.
+Debugger Execution Environment Load_Config "mycnfig"

+Load the emulation configuration file "mycnfig.EA" (from within the debugger).